-Entry Requirements: 12 Level 2 Accounting credits, including a minimum of one achievement in one external paper in L2 Accounting and Achievement in Level 2 English.
+Entry Requirements: 14 Level 2 Accounting credits, including achievement in one external paper and Achievement in Level 2 English.

 CREDITS AVAILABLE LEVEL 3 Internal Achievement Standards 13 External Achievement Standards 9 Internal Unit Standards 0 Total Credits 22

 Course Description: The course promotes knowledge and understanding of accounting as a financial language for partnerships and companies which may be service, trading or manufacturing businesses as well as apply financial knowledge and skills to practical situations.